 - relevant government or public sector agencies.

-- Where the optimal site for an intermodal terminal in Melbourne and/or Brisbane is, based on factors such as, but not limited to:
+- Where the optimal sites might be for intermodal terminals based on factors such as:

-- the ability to efficiently meet projected freight demand and service double-stacked 1,800 metre long trains
+- the ability to efficiently meet freight demand and service double-stacked trains

 - proximity to customers and supporting warehousing facilities

-- When will new or upgraded intermodal terminal developments be required in Melbourne and/or Brisbane.
+- When new or upgraded intermodal terminal developments might be required.

-- What owner and operator models will allow terminals in Melbourne and/or Brisbane to most effectively and efficiently meet freight demand.
+- What owner and operator models will allow terminals to most effectively and efficiently meet freight demand.

-- What appetite for investment in terminals in Melbourne and/or Brisbane is possessed, or perceived within the market.
+- The appetite for investment in terminals that exists or is perceived within the market.

-- What impediments exist in Melbourne and/or Brisbane that limit the appetite organisations in terminals.
+- What impediments exist to limit the appetite for terminals.

-Industry input during these consultations is being included in the Government’s current considerations about the location, timing and other factors related to intermodal terminals in Melbourne and Brisbane to support Inland Rail.
+Industry input during these consultations is being included in the Government’s current considerations about the location, timing and other factors related to intermodal terminals in Melbourne and Brisbane.